-Though ongoing research offers hope for a cure, CCD is not currently considered reversible.
+Though ongoing research offers hope for a cure, Dog Dementia is not currently considered reversible.
 However, certain forms of CCD may be preventable, and for others, the symptoms can be minimized.
 As with humans, lifelong holistic care is key.
 At some point in every dog’s life, routine preventive care must be fine-tuned with the specific aim of offsetting a dog’s potential for developing CCD.
 This involves the addition of anti-aging factors through diet and supplements.
 Fanucchi says that timing varies depending upon size, as larger dogs tend to live shorter lives.
 “Begin giant breeds at age five, small breeds at 10, others in between.”

 According to Fanucchi, Canine Cognitive Dysfunction (CCD) treatment involves management of behavior and environment, enhanced diet, and medication.
 Its dual goals are slowing the disease’s progress and improving quality of life for dogs and their people.

 “Behavior can be effectively managed by providing daytime activities and opportunities for play, and structured social interaction for physical and mental stimulation,” says Fanucchi.
 “Exposure to sunlight will help regulate the sleep-wake cycle.
-If they can’t walk anymore, use a wagon or a stroller.
+[See more on Canine Sundowning] If they can’t walk anymore, use a wagon or a stroller.
 Managing the environment is also very important.
 Make it more predictable.
 Pet-proof the house just as you’d toddler-proof it.”
 Providing adequate toileting opportunities is essential as well, as old dogs can’t “hold it” as they did when they were younger; diapers, pads, and waterproof bed and furniture covers may be helpful.